 Level, a California-based extraction company, creates cannabis products with a scientific point of view.
+The company recently released a new type of product: tablinguals.
 Focused on quality, Level uses advanced techniques to extract the purest medicinal value while retaining the best natural qualities of the plant.

-Recently, Level released a new type of product: the tablingual.
-It’s a fast-acting sublingual tablet, which quickly dissolves under your tongue.
+Tabulinguals are fast-acting sublingual tablets, which quickly dissolve under your tongue.
 Ever since we tried Level’s minty marijuana tablinguals, we’ve been crazy about them.
 Each member of the HelloMD team has their favorite tablingual, or combination of tablinguals.

 In our interview with Chris Emerson, Ph.D., chief scientist and co-founder of Level, Chris talks to us about the cannabis-infused tablingual product line.